mfrancis415/Learning-Typescript/README.md

 # Learning Typescript in 7 Weeks

-This repository contains my TypeScript solutions and notes from the [7 Modern Languages in 7 Weeks](#) challenge.
+This repository contains my TypeScript solutions and notes from the [7 Week](#) challenge.

 ## 📚 Week 1: Core Concepts